Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagen ``newspeak" in all that

-One can summarize our stance as below (this is based on excerpt from the first version of our article \cite{Zukowski.21}): \begin{itemize} \item Our analysis is interpretation neutral.
-Interpretations usually involve a specific understanding of the notion of the quantum state.
+We can summarize our position as follows (this is based on an excerpt from the original submitted version of our article \cite{Zukowski.21}): \begin{itemize} \item Interpretations usually involve a specific understanding of the notion of the quantum state.
 For us a quantum state is a theory specific description (in terms of, in general, density operators) of a statistical ensemble of equivalently prepared systems, which allows for statistical (probabilistic) predictions of future measurements, via the Born rule.
 The state describes an individual system only as a member of such an ensemble.
 The theory itself is ``a set of rules for calculating probabilities for macroscopic detection events, upon taking into account any previous experimental information”, \cite{fuchs2000quantum}.
 Or if you like, one can use E. P. Wigner’s statement “the wave function is only a suitable language for describing the body of knowledge - gained by observations - which is relevant for predicting the future behaviour of the system” (a quotation from Wigner's article published in 1961, reprinted in \cite{Wigner.61}).
-Note that all internally consistent interpretations (not modifications) of quantum mechanics agree with the above.
+Note that all internally consistent interpretations (not modifications\footnote{Such modifications of quantum mechanics comprise, among other ones, e.g. nonlinear generalizations of quantum mechanics \cite{Zakharov1974, Bialynicki76, Czachor96}, and objective collapse models \cite{Ghirardi86, Ghirardi90, Diosi89, Penrose1996}.}) of quantum mechanics agree with the above.
 They only add some other properties to the quantum state, or to individual members of the ensemble (systems), without any modification of the calculational rules of quantum theory (based on the statistical ensemble approach). \end{itemize}

 In all experiments for which we have well defined quantum predictions we test the quantum formalism, but this is done via testing the Born rule.
 As all experiments have a finite duration, their raw results form finite ensembles of data.
 To estimate the probabilities all experimenters use the relative frequencies of occurrence of results, $r_l$.
 Thus whether one likes it or not, whether one interprets probabilities as propensities, in practice one uses the frequentist approach to probabilities to test the probabilistic predictions.
-One tests in the laboratory the optimal betting strategies of Qubism in the same way.
+One tests in the laboratory the optimal betting strategies of Qubism \cite{Caves02} in the same way\footnote{Provided they are applied to real experiments, see further down in appendices the discussion about ref. {\cite{Qbism2020}}.}.